 - Bones can splinter and get stuck in your dog’s esophagus, or stab their intestines or windpipe.
 To satisfy your dog’s love or desire for bones, opt for a safer alternative like bone-shaped doggy biscuits.

-On average, Schnauzers can easily thrive on 1 to 2 cups of first-grade dog food with a good balance of real ingredients and nutrients.
+On average, Miniature Schnauzers can easily thrive on 1 to 2 cups of first-grade dog food with a good balance of real ingredients and nutrients.
 However, some dogs may require more or less of this amount.
-It all depends on their individual needs and factors like their weight, height, activity levels, age and metabolism.
+It all depends on their individual needs and factors, such as weight, height, activity levels, age and metabolism.
 Suffice to say, sedentary dogs usually eat less than energetic dogs that lead active lifestyles.

-Moreover, the quality of the food will also determine the dosage, as better quality foods can easily nourish and satisfy your dog in smaller quantities than a nutrient deficient meal.
-So be sure to feed your Schnauzer nutrient dense food with the right balance of ingredients that they need to thrive and stay healthy.
+Moreover, the quality of the food will also determine the serving size, as higher quality foods can easily nourish and satisfy your dog in smaller amounts than a nutrient-deficient meal.
+So make sure to feed your Miniature Schnauzers nutrient-dense food with the right balance of natural ingredients that they need to thrive and stay healthy.

-On the other hand, age is a major determining factor of how much you have to feed your dog, as smaller puppies require more frequent meals than large adult dogs.
+On the other hand, age is a major determining factor of how much you have to feed your dog, as smaller Miniature Schnauzers require more frequent meals than large adult Miniature Schnauzers.

-For example, you are able to easily feed puppies 4 bowl servings of food per day while they’re under 12 weeks, while dogs between 3 to 6 months require only 3 meals a day.
-A puppy of 6 to 12 months will do well with 2 meals a day, while a dog that’s over one year can survive and thrive with just one meal a day.
+For example, you are able to easily feed puppies 4 bowl servings of food per day while they’re under 12 weeks, but dogs between 3 to 6 months require only 3 meals a day.
+Miniature Schnauzer puppies of 6 to 12 months will do well with 2 meals a day, while a dog that’s over one year can survive and thrive with just one meal a day.

 Save this article for later by Pinning it on Pinterest.
 Just hover over the image above and click the P

-Taking care of your Schnauzer takes more than just playing catch or petting and grooming them after work.
+Taking care of Miniature Schnauzers takes more than just playing catch or petting and grooming them after work.
 It involves taking an interest in their entire lifestyle, including diet, to ensure that they’re able to maintain a healthy immune system, high energy levels and a shiny beautiful coat.
 And with all of the great choices on the market, there is an option suitable for everyone to find the best dog food for Miniature Schnauzer.